Ranran-the-JuicyPork/simutrans-extended/readme.txt

 on very easy.
 However, to compile the command line is easier.

-For all other systems, it is recommended you get latest GCC 3.46 or higher and matching zlib, libbzip2, and libpng and a game library.
-For linux systems you may have to use tools like apt-get or yast2.
+For all other systems, it is recommended you get latest GCC 3.46 or higher and matching zlib, libbzip2, and libpng and SDL or SDL2 library.
+For linux systems you may have to use tools like apt-get, yast2, yum, ...

+Typical package names are (ending may be also -devel) libsdl2-dev or libsdl1.2-dev zlib-dev libpng-dev libbz2-dev libminiupnpc-dev libfreetype-dev
+Depending on your distribution, there may be also number needed, like libfreetype2-dev or libminiupnpc6-dev

-To built on Haiku you must use GCC4 (type "setarch x86" in the current nightlies).
+To build on Haiku you must use GCC4 (type "setarch x86" in the current nightlies).
 To incorporate bz2lib, download make bz2lib and add them manually (via FLAGS = -I/dwonloadeddir -L/downloadeddir).